 Cons:

-This one is the best option for architecture students looking for a budget laptop equipped with high-end specifications.
-The graphics controller in the form of Intel Iris Xe will not let you feel sluggish performance even when running heavy CAD programs.
+This one is the best laptop for architecture students that is budget friendly and equipped with high-end specifications.
+The graphics controller in the form of NVMe SSD NVIDIA GeForce MX570 will not let you feel sluggish performance even when running heavy CAD programs.
 All the hardware including CPU, RAM, and Hard-drive available in this laptop are generally found on high-priced flagship models.
-Dell Inspiron 5502 laptop comes in platinum silver color.
-The laptop comes pre-installed with Windows 10 Home OS.
+Dell Inspiron 5620 laptop comes in a platinum silver color.
+The laptop comes pre-installed with Windows 10 Pro OS.

 Pros: